Content: 2 m

 What types of dry construction are there?

-Which materials are used for dry construction?
+What materials are used for dry construction?

 How much does dry construction cost?